Collars and HarnessesABC72017-08-15T14:40:23-04:00

 Traditional harnesses can actually encourage dogs to pull harder because of the opposition reflex.
 That’s the reflex that makes sled dogs do what they do.
 The Gentle Leader Easy Walk” Harness redirects the pressure through the front leash attachment.
 And, our patent pending martingale closure tightens slightly across the chest and shoulder blades when your dog attempts to pull forward.

 Included is a quick snap buckle on both the shoulder and belly straps to make it easier to get the harness on and off your dog.

 The soft-but-strong nylon and 4 adjustment points provide maximum comfort and a reliable fit.

 The complementary color of the belly strap makes it easier to identify each strap, while keeping the overall look pleasantly color-coordinated.
 You can quickly see which strap goes over the shoulders, and which goes under the belly.

-Please read and understand all instructions before using the harness on your dog!
+IMPORTANT: Please read and understand all instructions before using the harness on your dog!

 Identifying the parts:

 The chest piece has a martingale loop with a D ring for attaching the leash.